danielrosehill/My-LLM-Prompt-Library-Public-Version-/by-use-case/prompt-reverse-eng/suggest-an-llm.md

 For the purpose of this prompt, "best" means: most useful and valuable to producing the type of information you can infer I'm looking for from my prompt.
 ```

+## Image generation

+Another experiment worth trying out is seeing whether a textual LLM (or a multimodal LLM) can guide you towards a good image generation LLM based upon the prompt.

+Example usage:

+> Which image generation AI tool do you think would produce the best output for the following prompt: